PaperCutSoftware/GhostTrap/README.md

 needed to reply on a PostScript interpreter.

-Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach and use process sandboxing.
-This was made possible because both Ghostscript and Chromium are open source software projects. *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
-Rendering print jobs into images is done within the sandbox.
+Rather than risk PaperCut users being susceptible to zero-day attacks we decided to take a more proactive approach and adopt modern process-level sandboxing.
+This was made possible as both Ghostscript and Chromium are open source software projects. *Ghost Trap* brings Chromium's best of breed sandboxing security to Ghostscript.
+Although sandboxing is not [100% infalabue](http://blog.chromium.org/2012/05/tale-of-two-pwnies-part-1.html) the increased security adds a substantial barrier.

 ##Usage